mateusap1/plutus-reference/README.md

 data ScriptContext = ScriptContext{scriptContextTxInfo :: TxInfo, scriptContextPurpose :: ScriptPurpose }
 ```

-`ScriptContext` stores the all the information about a possible transaction, as well as, what it is used for.
-Both of this actions are handled by `TxInfo` and `ScriptPurpose`, so it is simply a combination of both of this data types.
+`ScriptContext` stores all the information about a possible transaction, as well as, what it is used for.
+Both of this actions are handled by `TxInfo` and `ScriptPurpose`, so it is simply a combination of both of these data types.

 #### findOwnInput